Inclusive Leaders Honoured at National Awards

 The Inclusive Companies Awards have reflected upon the thousands of people who have shown resilience, determination and courage to deliver change, highlighting an elite mix of diversity ambassadors who work tirelessly to make the country a more inclusive place to live and work.

-Diverse Companies, Employees of the Year, Best Diversity Resources, Heads of Diversity, Outstanding Networks, Diversity Champions, Marketing Campaigns and Lifetime Achievers were all recognised in a celebration that delivered the best of British diversity across all UK industries.
+Inclusive Employers, Best Diversity Resources, Consultancy’s, Mentors, Heads of Diversity, Outstanding Networks, Diversity Champions, Marketing Campaigns and Lifetime Achievers were all recognised in a celebration that delivered the best of British diversity across all UK industries.

-A number of special guests made an appearance at the prestigious black-tie event including Hollyoaks’ stars Rishi Nair, Jimmy Essex and Annie Wallace; the first transgender person to play a regular transgender character in British soap history.
-Coronation Street Star Shelley King and Emmerdale actor Bhasker Patel also showed their support alongside singing sensation Marcus Collins.
+A number of special guests made an appearance at the prestigious black-tie event including Hollyoaks’ star Annie Wallace; the first transgender person to play a regular transgender character in British soap history.
+Coronation Street Actor Liam Bairstow, the first learning disabled actor to be cast in a British soap, joined TV personality Leanne Brown at the ceremony.
+Paralympian Darren Harris also showed his support alongside Emmerdale cast members Ash Palmisciano, Johnny McPherson, Liam Fox and Bhasker Patel.

-The widely anticipated rankings of the Inclusive Top 50 UK Employers List were also revealed, with mental health and wellbeing charity Touchstone (pictured above) featuring at number 1 for a third year running.
-West Midlands Fire Service (2nd) Sky (3rd) EY (4th) and Mott MacDonald (5th) were listed as the top 5 most inclusive companies nationwide.
+The widely anticipated rankings of the Inclusive Top 50 UK Employers List were also revealed, with media company Sky featuring at number 1 for the first time since the list’s inception.
+Bloomberg (2nd) Thomson Reuters (3rd) Touchstone (4th) and UK Power Networks (5th) were listed as the top 5 most inclusive companies nationwide.

 Compiled by a dedicated panel of judges, the list has been collated based on each organisation’s performance in a range of areas within the diversity arena.
 Organisations featured provided sufficient evidence on an amalgamation of topics including recruitment procedures, training and a host of diversity related initiatives.